alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 is expanded to be wider.
 This lets us start from a simple problem, then expand its difficulty as the policy gets better at the task.
-(The distribution is never narrowed, and I assume you have to tune how much you widen each dimension, and the performance threshold, but this is still fewer parameters and less work than defining a fixed distribution or fixed curriculum schedule.)
+(The distribution is never narrowed, and I assume you have to tune how much you widen each dimension, and the performance threshold.)

 Another detail which I only found after a close reading was *adversarial domain randomization*.
 This has been done before.
 An adversary